ai4se4ai-lab/RapidPay/README.md

 You can also manually trigger this process:
 1. Open the Command Palette
-2. Run "SATD Helper: Check Latest Commit for Debt Fixes"
+2. Run "RapidPay: Check Latest Commit for Debt Fixes"

 ## 🧩 How It Works

-The SATD Helper extension follows a comprehensive 4-phase approach to manage technical debt:
+The RapidPay extension follows a comprehensive 4-phase approach to manage technical debt:

 ### Phase 1: Candidate SATD Instance Identification (CII)